georgia-tech-db/evadb/docs/source/overview/concepts.rst

 AI-Centric Query Optimization
 -----------------------------

 EvaDB optimizes the AI queries to save money spent on running models and reduce query execution time.

-EvaDB contains a novel `Cascades-style extensible query optimizer <https://www.cse.iitb.ac.in/infolab/Data/Courses/CS632/Papers/Cascades-graefe.pdf>`__ that is tailored for AI pipelines.
-Query optimization technology has powered traditional SQL database systems for several decades.
-Query optimization in EvaDB is the bridge that connects the declarative EvaQL to efficient query execution on CPUs/GPUs.
+It contains a novel `Cascades-style extensible query optimizer <https://www.cse.iitb.ac.in/infolab/Data/Courses/CS632/Papers/Cascades-graefe.pdf>`__  tailored for AI queries.
+Query optimization has powered traditional SQL database systems for several decades.
+It is the bridge that connects the declarative query language to efficient query execution on hardware.

 EvaDB accelerates AI queries using a collection of optimizations inspired by SQL database systems including cost-based function predicate reordering, function caching, sampling, etc.

 AI Functions
 ------------

 In EvaDB, functions are typically thin wrappers around AI models.
 They are extensively used by developers in EvaQL queries.
 Here is an illustrative AI function for classifying MNIST images:

 .. code-block:: bash